typicaleoxx/typicaleoxx/README.md

 # Hey there, I'm Sneha! 👋
 ## About Me:
 I'm Sneha, a proud Xavierian diving headfirst into the world of tech!
-When I'm not buried in code, you can find me nose-deep in a book or cracking up to episodes of Modern Family.
-Currently, I'm on an excitingg journey learning Python Django, and as a beginner, I'm eager to soak up all the knowledge I can!

 - 📚 **Bookworm Alert:** I'm always diving into new worlds through the pages of a book.<br>
-- 📺 **Modern Family Fanatic:** Can't resist the hilarious antics of the Dunphy-Pritchett-Tucker clan!<br>
+- 📺 **Modern Family Fanatic:** It's my ultimate binge-watch.
+Can't resist the hilarious antics of the Dunphy-Pritchett-Tucker clan!<br>
 - 💻 **Python Django Explorer:** Currently on a quest to master Python Django.<br><br>

 ## What I'm Up To 🔭<br><br>
-Right now, you'll find me knee-deep in Python Django tutorials, coding up a storm and trying to build something. 🌐 When I'm not in the coding zone, you'll likely catch me with my nose buried in a book or binging on episodes of Modern Family.
+Currently, I'm on an excitingg journey learning Python Django, and as a beginner, I'm eager to hone my skills and soak up all the knowledge I can!
+When I'm not buried in code, you can find me nose-deep in a book or cracking up to episodes of Modern Family.
 It's all about balance, right? <br><br>

+## My Journey in Code

+One of my favorite projects is GuessTheMovie, a Python game where you guess popular Bollywood movie dialogues and their corresponding titles. 🎬 It's a blast from the past, packed with iconic lines from classic Bollywood films.
+Developed during my early Python days, GuessTheMovie holds a special place in my heart as one of my first creations.
+So, if you're up for a challenge and some Bollywood nostalgia, check out my repos and give it a whirl!
+Don't forget to share your score—I'd love to see how you do!

+## Seeking Advice

+As I navigate my coding journey, I'm always open to suggestions and advice from seasoned pros like you!
+If you have any tips or recommendations for me, I'd be more than grateful.
+Let's learn and grow together! 🌱

 ## Let's Chat! 💬<br><br>
 Got any suggestions, cool project idea, book recommendation, or just want to geek out over Modern Family?, Im all ears.
 Drop me a line at [lsneha991@gmail.com](mailto:lsneha991@gmail.com)!
 I'm always down for a chat about anything and everything under the sun.<br><br>